FAITH AND WORKS

 Reigning in life means that as we continually seek the Lord Jesus Christ, we are able to denounce and renounce the spiritual death that is in us.
 We are preparing for the resurrection of our body when the Lord returns.

-We can see from this how utterly, terribly misleading is the current Christian understanding of the Apostle Paul, thinking he was teaching us we can keep on sinning with the hope of going to Heaven on the basis of our profession of faith in Christ.
+We can see from this how utterly, terribly misleading is the current Christian belief about the apostle Paul, thinking he was teaching us we can keep on sinning with the hope of going to Heaven on the basis of our profession of faith in Christ.
 Such an attitude prevents our learning to war successfully against our sinful nature.
 It does not encourage us to resist the government of death, the rule of death we inherited from Adam.

 Consequently, just as the result of one trespass was condemnation for all men, so also the result of one act of righteousness was justification that brings life for all men.
 For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.
 (Romans 5:18,19)